Yo Gabba Gabba!: Soundtrack releases

-ABC for Kids released a CD in 2014 titled Yo Gabba Gabba!
+ABC for Kids released a CD in 2011 titled Yo Gabba Gabba!
 Party In My Tummy.

 Stage shows

-The world premiere live concert tour of Yo Gabba Gabba! took place in Australia in May 2009.
-DJ Lance Rock, Muno, Foofa, Brobee, Toodee, and Plex performed in Wollongong, Melbourne, Brisbane, and Sydney with an indie house-band and secret special guests at each show.
-Additional tours in the United States and other countries have been performed throughout 2013.
+The world premiere live concert tour of Yo Gabba Gabba! took place in Australia in May 15, 2009.
+DJ Lance Rock, Muno, Foofa, Plex, Brobee, and Toodee performed in Wollongong, Melbourne, Brisbane, and Sydney with an indie house-band and secret special guests at each show.
+Additional tours in the United States and other countries have been performed throughout 2011.
 Shows have been toured including three presented by Kia Motors and a special Christmas one presented by Citi, Just Dance Kids, and Toys for Tots.